Community

 The EnCap Flatrock Midstream team looks forward each year to serving at SAMM in many capacities including organizing Christmas gifts for children living at the SAMM Transitional Living and Learning Center (TLLC) and preparing and serving meals to the TLLC residents.

-The EFM team had the privilege of working alongside Wesley staff to enhance their community garden by building vegetable and flower beds, planting fruit trees, weeding and mulching.
+The EFM team had the privilege of working alongside the Wesley staff to enhance their community garden by building vegetable and flower beds, planting fruit trees, weeding and mulching.
 The team also assisted in restocking Wesley’s local food pantry.
 The goal of their garden and pantry is to provide fresh food to families in need and maximize family food budgets.

 The Wesley Community Center is a 115-year-old organization serving the Near Northside community and is located just three miles from EFM’s Houston office.